tylerconstance/make301/README.md

 To use:
-Change the regsub command to substitute the proper uri for the redirects Use the proper "puts" command for the relevant rewrite rule style (Redirect 301 or RewriteRule – I don't know if it matters)
+Change the regsub command to substitute the proper uri for the redirects Use the proper "puts" command for the rewrite rule style

 a) open terminal and enter "tclsh make301.tcl " or